Sigil (Dungeons & Dragons): Dungeons & Dragons 5th edition (2014–)

 Sigil is briefly mentioned in Appendix C of the 5th edition's Player's Handbook.
 There is also some information on Sigil in Dungeon Master's Guide at the end of Chapter 2.

-A three-volume box set titled Planescape: Adventures in the Multiverse was released in October 2023 for 5th Edition, which included information about using Sigil in 5th edition campaigns.
+A three-volume boxed set, Planescape: Adventures in the Multiverse, was released in October 2023.
+Its setting book, Sigil and the Outlands, reintroduced the city and its factions for the fifth edition, while the accompanying adventure Turn of Fortune's Wheel begins in Sigil and uses it as a base for travel through the Outlands and other planes.